 Questionmark may from time to time use assessment or website personal information collected for purposes of maintenance and operation of services provided to you, including for internal quality assurance purposes, for instance to ensure that new releases of software behave as expected.

 Questionmark has a formal data security policy that keeps track of any such data and carries out internal exercises to ensure that it is not misused.

 Questionmark may statistically aggregate data in non-person specific form, and subject to applicable law use this data for operations management, quality control, security and marketing purposes and to improve the quality of our future products and services, and subject to applicable law pass this to assessment sponsors.
-Such activities carried out on any personal information provided for assessment purposes are upon the instructions of the assessment sponsor for which Questionmark acts as Data Processor.
+Such activities on any personal information provided for assessment purposes may only be carried out with the instructions of the assessment sponsor for which Questionmark acts as Data Processor.

 How we protect your information

 To prevent unauthorized access, maintain data accuracy, ensure the appropriate use of information and protect against the loss, misuse or alteration of information under our control, we have put in place appropriate physical, electronic and managerial procedures to protect personal information we collect through our website.
 Questionmark maintains a formal, internal data security policy that is regularly reviewed and audited and which all employees are trained on.
 More information on security measures employed by Questionmark can be found at https://www.questionmark.com/trust.